arosenkranz/scenarios/workshop-dash-frontend-2021/01-getting-started/03-step.md

 3. In the search box at the top of the page, remove any existing filters and search for data from the Storedog microsite with `Service:storedog-microsite`{{copy}}

-4. Click on one of the sessions that has an error, which you can find in the **Error Count** column.
+4. Click on one of the sessions that has errors.
 The session should look like this image:

   ![The user session shows a list of actions the user took.](assets/session-events.png)